taligentx/dscKeybusInterface/README.md

   * Panel trouble
   * Keybus connected

+* **HomeKit-HomeSpan** (esp32): Integrates directly with Apple HomeKit as a native accessory (for the Home app and Siri) using [HomeSpan](https://github.com/HomeSpan/HomeSpan), without needing a separate service or device.
+Demonstrates arming/disarming partitions, zones status, fire alarms, PGM outputs status, and controlling panel command outputs.
+    - For esp8266, the [dscKeybusInterface-RTOS](https://github.com/taligentx/dscKeybusInterface-RTOS) library includes a native HomeKit implementation that runs directly on the esp8266, without requiring a separate device running MQTT or Homebridge.

 * **Homebridge-MQTT**: Interfaces with [Homebridge](https://github.com/nfarina/homebridge) via MQTT to integrate with Apple HomeKit (including the iOS Home app and Siri) and [Google Home](https://github.com/oznu/homebridge-gsh).
 Demonstrates arming/disarming partitions and for HomeKit, viewing the status of zones, PGM outputs, and fire alarms.
-    - The [dscKeybusInterface-RTOS](https://github.com/taligentx/dscKeybusInterface-RTOS) library includes a native HomeKit implementation that runs directly on esp8266, without requiring a separate device running MQTT or Homebridge.

 * **HomeAssistant-MQTT**: Interfaces with [Home Assistant](https://www.home-assistant.io) via MQTT.
 Demonstrates arming/disarming partitions and viewing the status of zones, PGM outputs, fire alarms, and trouble.
 For esp8266/esp32, the partition status is available as a text message for display.